 What Normal Blood Pressure Is Today

 What is normal blood pressure?
 Normal blood pressure is a systolic number less than 120 mm Hg and a diastolic number less than 80 mm Hg.
-Which means that your blood pressure reading would have to be 119 over 79 or lower to fall into the normal blood pressure range. (resource)
+Which means that your blood pressure reading would have to be 119 over 79 or lower to fall into the normal blood pressure range. (r)

 If your Blood Pressure readings fall into this category, great for you and stick with heart-healthy habits like following a balanced diet and getting regular exercise.
 Keep going for regular physicals and monitor your blood pressure to make sure it stays normal.

 What Blood Pressure Range Is 120 over 80 mm Hg?

 Many of you might be guessing it’s the next category above normal which is elevated blood pressure.
 That makes total sense and it’s exactly what I would surmise.

 But guess what, 120 over 80 is not even considered elevated blood pressure!
 An elevated blood pressure reading is a systolic number between 120-129 and a diastolic number less then 80.

 Therefore, if 120 over 80 mm Hg is not considered normal or elevated blood pressure, what can it be?
 It couldn’t be high blood pressure.
 Maybe the new guidelines introduced another category?

 Well, here’s the answer for you.
 A reading of 120 over 80 mm Hg falls into the next category above elevated which is high blood pressure Stage 1!
 This would be due to the diastolic number of 80 falling into the 80-89 range of high blood pressure stage 1.
 See the blood pressure chart below.